mikoro/Slouch-Interceptor/Readme.md

 ## Installation

+Download and install the latest version: [Slouch Interceptor 1.2.0](https://github.com/downloads/mikoro/Slouch-Interceptor/Slouch%20Interceptor%201.2.0.msi).

-Download the Windows installer from the [downloads page](https://github.com/mikoro/Slouch-Interceptor/downloads).
+Older versions can be found from the [downloads page](https://github.com/mikoro/Slouch-Interceptor/downloads).

+## Instructions

+- The program should start automatically when starting Windows.
-When running the program only a small icon will appear in the taskbar, use it to control the program.
+- Click the program icon in the taskbar to show the context menu.
+- Configuration option explanations:
+ - Break Interval is the time between the breaks in minutes.
+ - Break Duration is the duration of the break in seconds.
+ - Idle Threshold is the user idle time in minutes after which the break timer is reset (you didn't use the computer and the program takes it as a break).
+ - You can change the image to something more suitable/motivating or disable it completely.
+- You can test the program with the Start Break menu entry.
+If you want to close the overlay window before the timeout, press the Windows key, click the taskbar icon and select Stop Break.
+- The break timer can be enabled/disabled with the Enable/Disable Timer menu entry.

 ## Version history